dmattp/bang/README.md

     3.14159 as Pi
     ...

-Function values can be bound to symbalic names similarly, allowing named functions.
+Function values can be bound to symbolic names similarly, allowing named functions.

       3.14 as PI
       fun radius = radius radius * PI *; as CalculateArea